What is TEFL and Where do I Start?

 …And that need is normally very high.

 Why?
-Because English is, at the moment, the dominant international language.
+Because English is, for the moment, the dominant international language.
 It is the language of international business, where speaking English is becoming an essential skill for business success, even a basic requirement to secure a job in many cases.
 It is also the language most likely to be spoken when two people who don’t share the same native language meet.
 One very powerful reason for this spread and dominance of English is the global spread of American popular culture, which brings English language with it.

 So, even if children leave school with a basic command of English, this usually falls far short of the level they will need to study in English, maybe travel abroad to study in an English speaking country, secure a job that requires English, and so on.